Analysis Of An Aluminum Zinc Alloy

 Scanning Electron Microscopy (SEM)

 SEM uses a focused beam of electrons to scan the surface of a sample.
-The electrons interact with the sample, producing various signals, including secondary electrons and backscattered electrons.
+In practice, the electrons interact with the sample, producing various signals, including secondary electrons and backscattered electrons.
 Secondary electrons provide information about the surface topography, while backscattered electrons provide information about the elemental composition.

 Advantages of SEM: